-I am pleased to announce that effective July 1, 2012 the Division of Gastroenterology and Hepatology at the University of Missouri School of Medicine-Columbia will offer a new 1-year non ACGME-accredited hepatology fellowship that will include vigorous training in outpatient and inpatient settings in addition to sponsored rotation at Washington University Liver Transplant Program.
+The one-year non ACGME-accredited Hepatology Fellowship includes vigorous training in outpatient and inpatient settings in addition to sponsored rotation at Washington University Liver Transplant Program.

 The goal of the program is to produce hepatologists who possess a range of attributes including the knowledge base of pathophysiology, clinical manifestations, and management of liver disease, indications and contradictions to liver transplant, diagnostic liver biopsy procedures, and appreciation of the humanistic and ethical aspects of liver disease.
 The candidate must have completed or about to complete a three-year ACGME-accredited Internal Medicine residency training program in the United States and be board eligible/certified.